PrasannaPulakurthi/mmdpmishnas/index.md

 ---

 ## Overview
-This research enhances Generative Adversarial Networks (GANs) by introducing three key innovations: the Parametric Mish (PMish) activation function, a neural architecture search strategy that integrates MMD-GAN repulsive loss, and an adaptive rank decomposition (ARD) method for model compression.
+This research enhances Generative Adversarial Networks (GANs) by introducing three key innovations: the Parametric Mish (PMish) activation function, a neural architecture search strategy that integrates MMD-GAN repulsive loss into the AdversarialNAS framework, and an adaptive rank decomposition (ARD) method for model compression.
 Additionally, it improves the reliability of GAN convergence through a modified MMD-GAN repulsive loss.
 Our approach achieves notable results on various datasets while maintaining a minimal computational footprint.
 The primary contributions include the PMish activation function, the enhanced MMD-GAN repulsive loss, an optimized training strategy, and the ARD compression technique, which enables efficient deployment on resource-constrained devices.

 ![Graphical Abstract](assets/Graphical_Abstract_IEEE_ACCESS.png)